open-ephys/onix-docs/source/Getting Started/index.rst

 Setting up ONIX
 --------------------------------

 #.
 Check that you have all the necessary hardware.
 A full ONIX setup consists of:

    **Devices**

-    - PCIe host board
+   - :ref:`pcie_host`
    - Acquisition computer
-    - Breakout board
+   - :ref:`breakout`
-    - ONI-compliant device (such as a headstage or Miniscope V4)
+   - ONI-compliant device (such as a :ref:`headstage <headstages>` or :ref:`miniscope <miniscope>`)
-    - Active commutator
+   - :ref:`Commutator <commutators`
-    - 2 Lighthouse Base Stations

-    **Cables**
+   - 2x :ref:`lighthouse base stations <lighthouses>`

-    :ref:`(All cables are listed here)<cable_list>`.
+   **Cables** :ref:`(All cables are listed here)<cable_list>`.

    - PCIe host board to Breakout board (headstage link) cable (MMCX to MMCX)
    - PCIe host board to Breakout board (Digital and Analog I/O link) cable (SDR to SDR 26 POS)
    - Headstage Tethers, coaxial, 0.38 mm OD
    - Commutator power & data cable (USB A to Micro B)
-    - Breakout board to Commutator cable (headstage link)(SMA to SMA)
+   - Breakout board to Commutator cable (headstage link; SMA to SMA)
    - Lighthouse synchronization cable (3.5 mm Stereo Jack Plug to Plug)

-    **A minimal setup will require:**

-    - PCIe host board
-    - Acquisition computer
-    - ONI-compliant device (such as a headstage or Miniscope V4).
-    - A coaxial tether (to connect the PCIe host board and headstage)

 #.
-Install the PCIe host board and configure the acquisition computer by following the :ref:`pcie_host_setup_windows`.
+Install the PCIe host board and configure the acquisition computer by
+   following the :ref:`pcie_host_setup_windows`.
+#. :ref:`Mount and connect the 3D-Tracking Lighthouses <lighthouse_setup>`
+#. :ref:`Mount and connect the commutator <commutator_setup>`
+#. :ref:`Connect the Breakout Board to the PCIe host board <breakout_setup>`.
 #.
-Mount and connect the 3D-Tracking Lighthouses above the setup.

-    :ref:`Lighthouse Setup<lighthouse_setup>`
+Connect a headstage, Miniscope V4 or other ONI compliant recording device by
+   :ref:`following these steps <headstage_setup>`.
+Be sure to read :ref:`this
+   page on the voltage supplied to the headstage <tether_voltage>` to prevent damaging your headstage.
 #.
-Mount and connect the Active Commutator

-    :ref:`Commutator Setup<commutator_setup>`

-#.
-Connect the Breakout Board to the PCIe host board

-    :ref:`Breakout Board Setup.<breakout_setup>`.

-#.
-Connect a headstage, Miniscope V4 or other ONI compliant recording device.

-    :ref:`Follow these steps<headstage_setup>`.
-Be sure to read :ref:`this page on the voltage supplied to the headstage <tether_voltage page>` to prevent damaging your headstage.

-#.
 Test the installation.
     .. todo:: Bonsai workflows for testing each component

 Using ONIX
 --------------------------------

-- ONIX uses Bonsai for data acquisition.
+ONIX uses Bonsai for data acquisition.
 See the :ref:`bonsai_gettingstarted` page to learn how to install Bonsai and use it to acquire from ONIX.